-For indoor air and sub-slab samples, the sample duration is expected to reflect the exposure time of the building occupants (current or future).
+For indoor air samples, the sample duration is expected to reflect the exposure time of the building occupants (current or future).
 For residential buildings, exposure should be considered over a 24-hour period, while for commercial buildings, a sampling time of at least 8 hours is recommended.